 We were in a public park one day and I had to go.
 I had little idea of how to use a squat toilet the right way, and although I didn’t make a mess, (thank goodness), it was NOT a comfortable position for me to be in.

 Things are better if you go to Japan nowadays.
 There are MANY more English translations when you’re out and about, at least if you stick to the large and medium-sized cities that cater to tourists.
 And just about anything you’d ever want to know is at your fingertips, thanks to the internet…including everything you’d ever want to know about using a squat toilet.
 Case in point:

 Then again, apparently, not all Japanese people are 100% sure of how to use a squat toilet, either. 😉

 Of course, you can use those instructions for any country that uses squat toilets on a regular basis.
 But if you’re in Japan (and perhaps other countries, as well) and just have difficulties with squat toilets because of age, size, bad knees/hips or just plain uncomfortableness, you may be in luck!
 Lots more places usually have Western-style toilets available.

 If the park, school, temple, old building, etc. doesn’t have Western-style toilets, there’s still the possibility of one more option.

-Handicapped toilets are always Western-style.
+Handicapped toilets are always Western-style, so no squatting is required.
 And I suspect if a native saw you come out of the handicapped toilet, they would “get it.”
-So yeah…if you gotta go and there are no Western-style toilets available but there is a handicapped stall or room, I’d say go for it.
+So yeah…if you gotta go and there aren’t any Western-style toilets available but there is a handicapped-accessible stall or room, I’d say go for it.

 This post first appeared on Your Mileage May Vary